A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Proof of Theorem

 However, a subtlety occurs because in the definition of the isomorphism \eqref{rhobar-isom} we mean

 Hence, the comparison \eqref{trace-compare-naive} cannot be done until we have chosen an embedding of the residue fields of $K_\Fp$ and $K_{g,\mathfrak{P}}$ into $\overline{\F}_p$.
-The correct condition to rule out an isomorphism as in \eqref{rhobar-isom} by a local comparison of traces is
+To rule out an isomorphism as in \eqref{rhobar-isom} by a local comparison of traces it is necessary to average out this ambiguity and instead use the condition